-After delving into talent predictors in his first session, Professor Höner turns his attention to the psychological characteristics that can influence talent development, and specifically to factors related to personality and cognitive skills like decision-making.
+After delving into talent predictors in part 1 of his presentation, Professor Höner turns his attention to the psychological characteristics that can influence talent development, and specifically to factors related to personality and cognitive skills like decision-making.
 To what extent are these factors linked to future success in football, and how can coaches help players develop helpful psychological traits?
 The session is followed by a Q&A, hosted by FIFA’s Dr Paul Bradley.

 Explore which psychological characteristics are linked to the future success of young players in youth development systems.
 Specifically, explore the significance of personality-related factors in development and whether whether players who show advanced football-specific decision-making skills in video-based diagnostic tests are more likely to progress through academies.